'Ndrangheta: Organizational structure

-Similar to the Sicilian Cosa Nostra, the 'Ndrangheta is structured as a loose confederation of approximately one hundred groups, referred to as cosche or families.
+Similar to the Sicilian Cosa Nostra, the 'Ndrangheta is structured as a loose confederation of approximately one hundred groups, referred to as cosche, or families.
 Each group asserts authority over a specific territory, typically a town or village, although their control over the monopoly of violence in these areas is not always absolute or fully legitimized.

 Estimates suggest that there are around 100 of these families, encompassing between 4,000 and 5,000 members within Reggio Calabria.
 Other estimates indicate a membership of 6,000–7,000 individuals, with a potential worldwide membership reaching approximately 10,000.

 The majority of these groups, numbering around 86, are active in the Province of Reggio Calabria.
 It is also believed that a portion of the reported 70 criminal groups based in the Calabrian provinces of Catanzaro and Cosenza maintain formal affiliations with the 'Ndrangheta.
-These family groups are primarily concentrated in impoverished towns and villages within Calabria, including Platì, Locri, San Luca, Africo, and Altomonte, as well as in Reggio Calabria, the main city and provincial capital.
+These family groups are primarily concentrated in impoverished towns and villages within Calabria, including Platì, Locri, San Luca, Africo and Altomonte, as well as in Reggio Calabria, the main city and provincial capital.

 San Luca is widely regarded as a significant stronghold of the 'Ndrangheta.
-According to testimony from a former 'ndranghetista, "almost all the male inhabitants belong to the 'Ndrangheta," and the Sanctuary of Polsi has historically served as a meeting place for affiliates.
+According to testimony from a former ndranghetista, "almost all the male inhabitants belong to the 'Ndrangheta", and the Sanctuary of Our Lady of Polsi has historically served as a meeting place for affiliates.
 Bosses from regions outside Calabria, including Canada and Australia, are reported to regularly attend meetings at the Sanctuary of Polsi, suggesting that 'ndrine globally perceive themselves as part of a unified collective entity.